 Layering for a Winter Hike

-As you hike, you’ll encounter a range of activity levels and body head.
+Layers are key to any winter clothing guide, especially when hiking.
+As you hike, you’ll encounter a range of activity levels and body heat.
 While hiking you are exerting yourself and generating lots of body heat.
 When you stop to take a break, you’ll probably want to add layers.

 When hiking in the winter it’s recommended to add clothing layers when you get cold and take off layers when you start to sweat.
 You don’t want to sweat in the winter because damp base layers will chill you when you stop moving.